dijs/react-starter/README.md

 npm start
 ```

-This will start a webpack dev server with HMR already setup.
+This will start a Webpack 2 Development Server with HMR already setup.

 All you have to do is start adding components.